 People tell us the weirdest ways they’ve pulled out or lost a tooth

-When it comes to pulling out a wobbly tooth, people still resort to weird and whacky ways to get the job done – from the tried-and-tested string on a door knob, to the cutting edge of remote controlled drones.
+When it comes to pulling out a wobbly tooth, people still resort to weird and wacky ways to get the job done – from the tried-and-tested string on a doorknob to the cutting edge of remote-controlled drones.

 A national stem celling banking company has listed the strangest ways people have used to pull teeth, as well as the most bizarre accidents that have resulted in tooth loss.

 UK-based StemProtect.co.uk has found that kids, in particular, can’t leave a wobbly tooth alone, and the lure of a pound from the tooth fairy means that they’ll go to any lengths to get it out.